fossapps/golang_starter/CONTRIBUTING.md

 if there's none present, one can always ask by commenting, you can start working on it after you mention so in the issue.
 This is to eliminate conflicting and duplicate work.

-If you're new to this repository, looking for issue labeled with "Good First Issue" is a good idea.
+If you're new to this repository, looking for issue labeled with "Good First Issue" will be a good idea.

 To begin contributing: